null1103/learn-js/README.md

 - Default background is shown on page load and mode is simple
 - In simple mode, random background from the list is displayed when user clicks the button
-- In hex mode, random hex code is generate to use as the background when user clicks the button
+- In hex mode, random hex code is generated to use as the background when user clicks the button

 ## Counter